ilyesarf/ilyesarf.github.io/temple/bible/posts/2022-11-16-lets-kill-the-universe.markdown

 ---
 <br>
 To escape any program you have to break one of its rules.
-Unfortuantly, the universe doens't work that way.
-You can't break any physical law, hence, no escape.
+Unfortunately, the universe doesn't work that way.
+Physical laws can never be broken, hence, no escape.
 An alternative way to do it is by stopping the program all at once.
 A well-known technique to do this is buffer overflow; you feed the system more input that it could handle so it breaks.
 In computer hacking, you can inject a malicious code with that buffer overflow to get access to the computer running the program.

 ***So, should we buffer overflow nature?*** The 2nd law of thermodynamics states that entropy, the amount of randomness and chaos in a closed system, always increases.
 This law -like any other law in the universe- is unbreakable, entropy could never be decreased. **It could be increased tho.**

 Many physicists believe that the universe will likely end by a never-ending process called, "The heat death of the universe", where entropy increases to a point where no energy has remained for particles to move and matter to form.
 It has been going since the big bang, nothing can stop it.
 So why not try our luck?
 Why not **kill it** faster?

-Theoretically, we just need to create a system that increases entropy really fast and the simulation just halts.
+Theoretically, we just need to create a system that increases entropy really fast to cause the simulation to halt.
 Although, this type of weapon could be universally illegal if there was a universal government.
 It is not just *a* weapon of mass destruction, it's *the* WMD.
 Maybe whoever creates this system first will have control over every organism in the universe.
 Countless possibilities.

 ---
 <br>